Kavathiya-Harsh/JobTracker/README.md

-# 🚀 JobTrackr — Smart Job Application Tracker
+# 🚀 JobTracker — Smart Job Application Tracker

 > A full-stack web application to manage, track, and analyze your entire job search pipeline from a single, beautiful dashboard.